s

 Come to think of it, I will probably require a deposit for Overnighters.

-I run a one-of-a-kind studio in a beautiful, natural setting by a lake with lots of lovery critters!
+I run a one-of-a-kind studio in a beautiful, natural setting by a lake with lots of critters and wildlife.

 I focus on Acoustic music and musicians who can actually play their instruments - well.